madilsupra/cryptobot/README.md

 Support
 -------
-- This version only supports PTC clicks
+- This version only support for PTC clicks
+  (future versions are depend on users and donations)

 Options
 -------